arduenify/terminal-trainer/README.md

 ### User Progress

 Grants users the ability to track, view, update, and reset their progress in completing exercises, including their scores, hints used, and time spent.

+### User Profiles

+Allows users to create, read, update, and delete their profiles, complete with progress tracking, achievements, and preferred terminal environment settings.

 ### Badges